nashmia-riaz/tavernlight-technical/README.md

 In the future, perhaps further randomization can be added by preloading x amount of randomized areas, and picking 4 grouped subareas from that list randomly.
 This, however, does imply that 4 x X amount of combats would need to be preloaded and preinitialized, and then picked from at runtime.

 ## Question 7

+### How to Produce
+With the [OTClient](/otclient/) set up and launched (provided in the repo), load the module '**jump_window**'.
+A window should appear with clickable 'Jump!' buttons.
+There is no need to connect to a server for this as it can be loaded in the main menu.

 ### Video Proof
 ![alt text](/Resources/Jump%20Window.gif)